simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-_ClientSession_ - An object containing client session details required to complete our SRP authentication request
+_ClientSrpSession_ - An object containing client SRP session details required to complete our SRP authentication request

-### `createCognitoSession`
+### `createCognitoSrpSession`

-Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createCognitoSession
+Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createCognitoSrpSession

 **Parameters**: